matthieuGravy/matthieuGravy/README.md

 # 👋 Hello, I'm Matthieu

-Passionate frontend developer with a strong focus on TypeScript and React, and growing backend skills.
+Passionate Full-stack developer with a strong focus on TypeScript and React, and growing backend skills.
 I'm currently **available for freelance projects**!

 ## 👨‍💻 About Me

-- 🚀 Frontend specialist with experience in modern JavaScript frameworks
+- 🚀 Full-stack with experience in modern JavaScript frameworks
 - 💼 **Open for freelance opportunities and exciting projects**
 - 💡 Enthusiastic about TypeScript, React, and Next.js
 - 🌱 Continuously expanding my skills, including backend development with Node.js and Express